filipafcastro/fullstack_deeplearning_course/Lectures/1 - Deep Learning Fundamentals/readme.md

 We've just talked about a neuron/perceptron.
 It's **neurons arranged in layers: input layer, hidden layers, output layers**.
 Each of these neurons has its own weights and bias and these will determine how the neural network will work.

 ## Universality
-+ one can prove that any two layer network (one hidden layer), if given enough units in the hidden layer, can approximate any function.
-The intuition can be obtained [in this chapetr of this book](http://neuralnetworksanddeeplearning.com/chap4.html).
-+ **neural networks are universal/general, because theoretically you can represent any function using a neural network**.
+One can prove that any two layer network (one hidden layer), if given enough units in the hidden layer, can approximate any function.
+The intuition can be obtained [in this chapetr of this book](http://neuralnetworksanddeeplearning.com/chap4.html). **NNs are universal/general, because theoretically you can represent any function using a neural network**.

 ## Learning Problems
-+ **Unsupervised Learning:** learn the structure of the data; Eg. predict the next character on a sentence (charRNN); predict similarity/relationships between words (eg. man and woman have the same kind of relationship as queen and king); predict the next pixel/autocomplete images; compress and decompress images (VAEs); GANs: generate fake images which are indistinguishable from the real ones: [https://thispersondoesnotexist.com/](https://thispersondoesnotexist.com/)
+**Unsupervised Learning:** learn the structure of the data; Eg. predict the next character on a sentence (charRNN); predict similarity/relationships between words (eg. man and woman have the same kind of relationship as queen and king); predict the next pixel/autocomplete images; compress and decompress images (VAEs); GANs: generate fake images which are indistinguishable from the real ones: [https://thispersondoesnotexist.com/](https://thispersondoesnotexist.com/)

-+ **Supervised Learning:** learn to make predictions on the data;
+**Supervised Learning:** learn to make predictions on the data;

-+ **Reinforcement Learning:** learn how to take actions according to the data/input/environment.
+**Reinforcement Learning:** learn how to take actions according to the data/input/environment.
 Reality/feedback/reaction is also an input.

-+ Supervised is the comercially viable at the moment.
+Supervised is the comercially viable at the moment.
 Reinforcement will be the next.

 ## Loss Functions
-+ It's about finding the parameters (weights and biases) that minimize the loss function (eg. MSE, cross-entropy).
+It's about finding the parameters (weights and biases) that minimize the loss function (eg. MSE, cross-entropy).

 ## Gradient Descent
 + **1.** We have some random weights and bias, random parameters.